jrbeckwith/because.js/README.md

 these as `.js` files into `lib/`.

 For some capabilities, like promises, `tsc` cannot generate downlevel code (e.g. ES5) without the help of a polyfill.
-So we use a few of those.
+So we use a few polyfills, like `es6-promise`.

 Other aspects like concatenation/bundling/minification are handled by [webpack](https://webpack.github.io/) together with the loader plugin for webpack named [ts-loader](https://github.com/TypeStrong/ts-loader).

-Build dependencies are managed by `yarn`, which is kind of an alternative to `npm`.
+Build dependencies are managed by `yarn`, which is a package management tool similar to `npm`.

 ## Running Tests